What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-VLCAD deficiency is an inherited disorder that prevents the body from converting certain fats to energy, particularly during fasting periods.
-Pathogenic variants in the ACADVL gene result in a build up of very long-chain fatty acids.
-Symptoms of VLCAD deficiency usually appear during infancy or early childhood and can include low blood sugar, lack of energy, and muscle weakness.
+VLCAD is an inherited disorder that prevents the body from converting certain fats to energy, particularly during fasting periods.
+Symptoms of VLCAD usually appear during infancy or early childhood and can include low blood sugar, lack of energy, and muscle weakness.
 Serious complications include liver abnormalities and life-threatening heart problems.
+Individuals with the later onset form may experience muscle breakdown that can cause damage to the kidneys.
 The later the symptoms first develop, the milder the disorder.
 Affected individuals exhibit the most problems during periods of fasting, illness, and exercise.
-VLCAD deficiency is usually not fatal as long as it is diagnosed early.
-Treatment is usually required throughout life for those affected with VLCAD deficiency.
-Affected individuals should avoid going a long time without food in order to prevent a metabolic crisis.
-Management is overseen by a group of metabolic specialists.

 Talk to a Genetic Counselor